Cape Independence Party: Platform

 The party maintains that the population of the Western Cape and parts of surrounding provinces (which it calls the Cape Nation), is culturally and linguistically distinct from the rest of South Africa, and is therefore entitled to statehood under chapter 14, section 235 of the South African Constitution.
 The party says the Republic of South Africa is a colonial construct, and that the Cape would be better off if it separated from South Africa.
 It claims that the national government and legislative apparatus are racist and totalitarian, and has referred to President Jacob Zuma as an illegitimate occupier of the Cape.
 They have cited black economic empowerment, affirmative action and housing allocation policies as examples of the national government's racist policies.

 Economics

 The party cites the Division of Revenue Act in which 78% of revenue raised in the province never returns and that taxpayers pay R3.5 Billion per week to the South African treasury.
 The province, the second wealthiest in South Africa, would be more economically successful if these revenues were spent within its borders.

 The Cape Party has said that it occupies a unique position, as it focuses on local issues, instead of attempting to contest power in national elections, which would legitimise the national political machinery.

 The party maintains that representative democracy has failed and proposes a system of direct democracy where the electorate are consulted in referendums before passing laws.
 It also supports the ability of individual communities and cultural groups to determine the laws that govern them.
 It supports free ports, and has suggested turning its prospective republic into a tax haven.

-Process of secession

-The party cites various legal provisions and frameworks to support its position that the "Cape Nation" has a right to self-government.
-These include: